 What Is Inverter Generator?

-An inverters generator is a new type of powers sources that have becomes very popular in recent years because it generates cleans, stable AC power without any sound-proof enclosures.
+An inverters generator is a new type of powers sources that have becomes very popular in recent years because it generates clean, stable AC power without any sound-proof enclosures.
 This can set this model to output 120 V or 240 V, and, as you can imagine, they are much quieter than traditional generators.

 Many times you must have heard that inverter generators are fuel-efficient and quieter than conventional generators.
 Have you wondered why this is so?
 Well, today, we are going to answers all your questions regarding the inverter generator, so keep reading.
 Before that, you need to understand how an alternator works.